brianosoro/CameraX/README.md

 # 2. What is CameraX
 Simple Android [CameraX](https://developer.android.com/media/camera/camerax)  implementation with some explainations.

-# 3. Interesting Things Used In The Pin Failed Project
+# 3. Interesting Things Used In The CameraX Project

 | Interesting Thing	| Thing In Detail |
 | ------------- | ------------- |